shalecraig/accel/README.md

 ### Using accel in Pebble Projects

-Simply copy all files from the `src` directory in accel into the `src` directory in your pebble app.
+Simply copy all files from the `accel/src` directory in accel into the `accel/src` directory in your pebble app.
 The `pebble build` command will find the newly added files, so everything should work smoothly.

 ```
 cp accel/src/* myproject/src/
 ```

+A sample of library usage is in the `accel/samples` directory.

 ### Using accel in Other Projects

-The source code is in the `src` directory.
+The source code is in the `accel/src` directory.
 Simply include `accel.h` and make sure you compile all files.
 If you needed to make changes, feel free to submit pull requests to [the accel repo](https://github.com/shalecraig/accel).

 ## Running tests